 Pursuant to their employment agreements, each NEO is eligible to receive an annual cash bonus under the terms of a performance-based bonus plan.
 Each employment agreement specifies an annual target and maximum bonus as a percentage of the NEO's annual base salary, which percentages may be adjusted (but not decreased below those stated in the NEO's employment agreement) for any particular year in the discretion of our Board.
 The specific performance criteria and performance goals are established annually by our Compensation Committee in consultation with our CEO (other than with respect to himself) and approved by our Board.
 The performance targets are communicated to the NEOs following formal approval by our Compensation Committee and our Board, which is normally around March.

-The table below shows the target bonus and maximum bonuses as a percentage of base salary for each NEO for 2021.
+The table below shows the target bonus and threshold and maximum bonuses as a percentage of base salary for each NEO for 2022.
 Generally, the higher the level of responsibility of the NEO within the Company, the greater the percentages of base salary applied for that individual's target and maximum bonus compensation.

-2021 Target and Maximum Bonus
+2022 Threshold, Target and Maximum Bonus

-Name 2021 Threshold Bonus as a Percentage of Base Salary 2021 Target Bonus as Percentage of Base Salary 2021 Maximum Bonus as Percentage of Base Salary
+Name 2022 Threshold Bonus as a Percentage of Base Salary (%) 2022 Target Bonus as Percentage of Base Salary (%) 2022 Maximum Bonus as Percentage of Base Salary (%)

-Douglas J. Cahill 50% 100% 200%
+Douglas J. Cahill 10% 100% 200%

-Robert O. Kraft 30% 60% 120%
+Robert O. Kraft 6% 60% 120%

+Scott K. Moore (1) 4% 38% 76%

-Randall J. Fagundo 25% 50% 100%
+George Murphy 5% 50% 100%

-Scott C. Ride 25% 50% 100%
+Scott C. Ride 5% 50% 100%

-Gary L. Seeds 25% 50% 100%